-Our second podcast is all about Participatory Budgeting (PB), a democratic process where members of a community decide together how to spend public budgets.
+This episode of Developing Ideas is all about participatory budgeting, a democratic process where members of a community decide together how to spend public budgets.
 We look at how this idea can be applied in a student context, speaking to the Participatory Budgeting Partners, and to Fife College students' association who have given it a try.